Letomaniy/Rust-Hack-DeftHack-Official/README.md

 `MonoInjector.exe -t RustClient.exe -d <the path on disk to your DLL, without using krill> -n nWTAsSXPzaMv -c wbcOKNDbFMC6 -m InBQcEpqrHWw`

+In order for the cheat to work with the menu, you need to drop the .assets file into the root folder of the game!!!

 ## Credits:

 Code developer:   [HE](https://vk.com/id439734993 "i fuck your mom")